-At C3, students will lose positive conduct points and gain negative conduct points for that particular lesson (-1).
-They will also need to attend a Restorative Discussion (RD) with their member of staff, for up to 10 minutes, though this can be less at the discretion of the member of staff.
-(This is not a detention).
+At C3, students will not receive positive conduct points and gain negative conduct points for that particular lesson (-1).
+They will also need to attend a Restorative Discussion (RD) with their member of staff.
 The most important thing is the interaction between student and member of staff to discuss the student's conduct, to reflect on their behaviour and make assurances for improvements before the next lesson.